cronica-it/cronica-it.github.io/website/evenimente/1936-turing-on-computable-numbers/index.md

 problemelor, pornind de la teoremele de incompletitudine ale lui Godel.

-În 28 mai, el predat spre publicare lucrarea sa de 36 de pagini numită „On Computable Numbers, with an Application to the Entscheidungsproblem”.
+În 28 mai, el a predat spre publicare lucrarea sa de 36 de pagini numită **On Computable Numbers, with an Application to the Entscheidungsproblem**.

 Lucrarea a fost prezentată public in 12 Noiembrie și publicată în revista „Proceedings of the London